ApiLogicServer/ApiLogicServer-src/api_logic_server_cli/prototypes/base/readme.md

 * See also the `venv_setup` directory in this API Logic Project.

 * If using SqlServer, install `pyodbc`.
 Not required for docker-based projects.
 For local installs, see the [Quick Start](https://apilogicserver.github.io/Docs/Install-pyodbc/).

+* If you are creating multiple projects, you may wish to use a [Shared venv](https://apilogicserver.github.io/Docs/Project-Env/).

 &nbsp;